Frequently Asked Questions

 What is a technical audit?

-The technical audit is applicable to a structural warranty policy.
-It is the process we use to establish whether or not the project can be deemed a normal risk to insurers for provision of the structural warranty cover.
-The technical audit comprises a design check and a series of site based inspections which are all reported on to ensure its designed and built in accordance with technical standards.
+The technical audit is an essential part of providing a structural warranty.
+The technical audit comprises a design check and a series of site based inspections.
+These are all reported after a series of inspections, to ensure its designed and built in accordance with technical standards.

 Can you incorporate building control into the technical audit process?